prototypemagic/django-projectbuilder/README.md

 * Create a new Django project, git repo, virtualenv, and Django app with sane defaults _all_ with a single command

-* Prepare your server to be deployed to with a couple more commands
+* Prepare your server for deployment with a couple more commands

 * Auto-deploy your shiny new Django app to your server with a simple `git push`!
 (Uses git hooks behind the scenes... but you don't need